 Andrew Harris, 486-2140, firstname.lastname@example.org

 One of the Real Property Tax Service Agency’s primary functions is the production and maintenance of tax maps.
-In 1999 this process was converted to using GIS.
-Once completed, this drastically changed the way parcel related data could be made accessible to the public.
-The County’s ParcelAccess web-based application now hosts this data, tying each parcel together with New York State’s RPS data.
-On the internet, ParcelAccess is updates to display parcel data from the tentative or final roll.
-Kiosks are available at the RPT front desk in the County Office building giving access to daily updates parcel data.
+In 1999 this process was converted from paper mapping to GIS.
+This drastically changed the way parcel related data could be made accessible to the public.
+The County’s ParcelAccess web-based application now hosts this data, tying each parcel together with the local assessors’ data.
+On the internet, ParcelAccess is updated to display parcel data from the most recent tentative or final assessment rolls.
+Kiosks are available at the RPT front desk in the County Office building giving access to daily updates of parcel data.

 Cornell Cooperative Extension Dutchess County

 The CCEDC Environment and Energy Program GIS Lab provides geospatial mapping assistance to municipal leaders, conservation organizations, academic institutions, watershed groups, and residents in Dutchess County through partnerships with Dutchess County government, Cornell University, and Cornell Cooperative Extension associations throughout the region, with a focus on natural resources conservation and planning.
 Assistance is provided by request, trainings, mentoring GIS volunteers, and outreach to municipal and conservations groups and the public.